-Girl is a 2020 American thriller feature film about a young woman who returns to her small hometown intent on killing her abusive father.
+Girl is a 2020 American thriller film about a young woman who returns to her small hometown intent on killing her abusive father.
 However, she discovers that someone murdered him the day before.
 As the girl searches for answers, she uncovers a family legacy more dangerous than she’d imagined.

 Written, directed and co-starring Chad Faust, the Fella Films-Trilight Entertainment production also stars Bella Thorne (The Amityville Horror: Awakening, Keep Watching, Assassination Nation), Mickey Rourke (Iron Man 2; Sin City; Angel Heart), Lanette Ware (Taken) and Elizabeth Saunders (IT).
 Produced by Thomas Michael, Shayne Putzlocher and Sara Shaak.

 Girl premiered at Fantastic Fest on September 25th 2020.

 In the USA, Screen Media is releasing Girl theatrically in select locations on November 20th 2020 before a VOD release on November 24th.